anders-larsson/gentoo-overlay/README.md

 * dwarf-therapist - https://github.com/splintermind/Dwarf-Therapist
 * simplescreenrecorder - http://www.maartenbaert.be/simplescreenrecorder

+## Warning

+This overlay is not official and not available in layman (as an official source).

+**Use ebuilds supplied in this repository on your own risk**.
+They've been tested on my own system setup (~amd64) and (most likely) tested on virtual systems (amd64 and x86).

 ## Installing
-This overlay is not official and not available in layman.
-To use this repository you can either add it using layman or add it manually to your layman configuration.

-Please read https://wiki.gentoo.org/wiki/Layman for general instructs on how layman works.
+Please read https://wiki.gentoo.org/wiki/Layman for more information regarding layman.

 ### Add it using layman: